garden-io/garden/docs/basics/quickstart.md

 For more detailed installation instructions, please see our [Installation guide](../guides/installation.md).

-### Step 2 — Install Kubernetes locally

-{% hint style="info" %}
-If you already have [a supported version](../k8s-plugins/local-k8s/README.md#requirements) of Kubernetes installed locally you can skip this section.
-{% endhint %}

-This quickstart uses Docker Desktop's built-in Kubernetes.
-For supported alternatives, check out our [guide to local Kubernetes flavors](../k8s-plugins/local-k8s/install.md).

-Download and install Docker Desktop following the instructions on the [official Docker site](https://docs.docker.com/desktop).

-Then enable Kubernetes in Docker Desktop:

-1. From the Docker Dashboard, select the **Settings** icon.
-2. Select **Kubernetes** from the left sidebar.
-3. Next to **Enable Kubernetes**, select the checkbox.
-4. Select **Apply & Restart** to save the settings and then click Install to confirm.
-This instantiates the images required to run the Kubernetes server as containers, and installs kubectl on your machine.

-See the [official Docker docs](https://docs.docker.com/desktop/kubernetes/) for more.

-### Step 3 — Deploy the example application
+### Step 2 — Deploy the example application

-Now that we have Garden installed and Kubernetes running locally, we can deploy our example application.
+Now that we have Garden installed we will deploy our example application to an [ephemeral Kubernetes cluster](ephemeral-clusters.md) provided by Gardden.

 Clone the example project from GitHub: